Buruli ulcer is a skin disease caused by the bacterium Mycobacterium ulcerans.

 - medical history

-- travel history – if you have travelled to an area associated with Buruli ulcer
+- travel history – if you have traveled to an area associated with Buruli ulcer

 - physical examination – to identify a slowly enlarging, painless ulcer